-There are two (2) basic styles of pipe ring gages...threaded and
+There are two (2) basic styles of screw thread pipe ring gages: Threaded-Taper

-plain.
-Threaded ring gages are used to check external threaded parts.
+and Plain-Taper.
+Threaded-Taper ring gages are used to check external pipe screw

 Parts being checked are generally acceptable when they come flush

-to end of ring to plus (+) or minus (-) one turn.
-The L1 thin ring
+to end of ring to plus (+) or minus (-) one turn of the unmarked side.
+The L1 (unofficially known as THIN) ring

 NPTF (Dryseal) and ANPT (Aeronautical) thread tolerances are more